Body to Brain Learning & INPP Australia Courses:

 Need help explaining what you do in your practice?

 Is it challenging explaining your neurodevelopmental approach: what you do and why you do it?
 Especially, to people who are new to this approach and way of working?

 If a picture paints a thousand words, what impact does a hands-on model have in sharing the story of what you do, why you do it and how it can help the learning and function of your clients?

 Turns out, it helps a lot!

 AND, that's where "Brainbow®" our "Neurodevelopmental Model of Learning®" is useful.

 Our "Neurodevelopmental Model of Learning®" affectionately called The Brainbow® is a hands-on model that shows the importance of neurodevelopmental sequences (especially neuromotor and sensory development), the processes in early brain development, and the role they play in laying the foundations for learning success.

-Our model has helped Neurodevelopmental Practitioners, Early Years Educators, Allied Health Care practitioners, Neurodevelopmental Optometrists and others around the world explain their work to their clients, their families and other practitioners.
+Our model has helped Neurodevelopmental Practitioners, Teachers, Early Years Educators, Allied Health Care practitioners, Neurodevelopmental Optometrists and others around the world explain their work to their clients, their families and other practitioners.